Lecrapouille/TimedPetriNetEditor/README.md

       // Uncomment for displaying states of the GRAFCET
       // g.debug();

-      // Let suppose here the time step is 1 Hz. std::this_thread::sleep_for(1000ms);
+      //Let's suppose here the time step is 1 Hz. std::this_thread::sleep_for(1000ms);
    }